Vedansh7-7/CubeSat/README.md

 | RF Module | RF433 Receiver |
 | Custom PCB | Designed for sensor integration |

+## Design & Structural Analysis
+The CubeSat structure was designed with an emphasis on modularity and accessibility, featuring a 3D-printed frame with open sides for easy sensor inspection and debugging.
+Finite Element Analysis (FEA) was performed using ANSYS to evaluate structural integrity under launch-like conditions, ensuring that the CubeSat could withstand vibrations and mechanical stresses.
+The layout was optimized for minimal weight while maintaining robustness, laying the groundwork for future space-qualified designs.

 ## PCB Design
 - Designed to connect all sensors while keeping the Arduino Uno external.
 - Ensures proper routing and signal integrity.